thisaurel/rock-paper-scissors-game-angular/README.md

 First step is to choose your username.
 After that you can play as much as you want.

+Your current score is on the top of the screen.

 On the right of the screen you can see your win rate etc.

 ## Getting Started